 - Any other tasks arising on a day-to-day basis that are necessary to ensure the smooth-running of projects and the achievement of project milestones and targets.

 Education: Educated to degree level with a BSc in a relevant scientific field (e.g. biological or medical science) and hold a PhD or have relevant equivalent experience

 Appointment at research associate is dependent on having a PhD (or equivalent experience is recognised), including those who have submitted but not yet received their PhD.
 Where a PhD has yet to be awarded or submitted appointment will initially be made at research assistant and amended to research associate when the PhD is awarded.
 If an individual has not submitted a PhD or is not working towards one they could be appointed as a Research Assistant if they have either a degree (and/or Master's) in a relevant area or equivalent experience.

 Experience and Skills: The role will require relevant experience in scientific study coordination and the ability to work independently as well as part of a large team including principal investigators and senior managers, project managers, data managers, administrators and statisticians.

 Department of Public Health and Primary Care, Strangeways Research Laboratory, Worts Causeway, Cambridge CB1 8RN

 Informal enquiries can be made to Richard Houghton firstname.lastname@example.org

 To apply online for this vacancy, please click on the 'Apply' button below.
 This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.

 Please ensure that you upload a covering letter and CV in the Upload section of the online application.
-The covering letter should outline how you match the criteria for the post and why you are applying for this role.
 If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.

 Please quote reference RH15025 on your application and in any correspondence about this vacancy.